nextcloud/documentation/admin_manual/configuration_server/caching_configuration.rst

 Configuring Memory Caching
 ==========================

-You can significantly improve your ownCloud server performance with memory caching, where frequently-requested objects are stored in memory for faster retrieval.
+You can significantly improve your Nextcloud server performance with memory caching, where frequently-requested objects are stored in memory for faster retrieval.
 There are two types of caches to use: a PHP opcode cache, which is commonly called *opcache*, and data caching for your Web server.
-If you do not install and enable a local memcache you will see a warning on your ownCloud admin page. **A memcache is not required and you may safely ignore the warning if you prefer.**
+If you do not install and enable a local memcache you will see a warning on your Nextcloud admin page. **A memcache is not required and you may safely ignore the warning if you prefer.**